erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 {{< youtube SP7PMmetpyw >}}

 ### Why companies prefer to use TSMC over others?
 **It's all about trust**.
-TSMC and its founder Morris Chang is well respected for [its integrity](https://www.tsmc.com/english/aboutTSMC/values) and being impecable about it.
-Companies trust them , and they have a clause of non-competitivity with everyone of their partner.
+TSMC and its founder [Morris Chang](https://www.youtube.com/watch?v=wEh3ZgbvBrE) is well respected for [its integrity](https://www.tsmc.com/english/aboutTSMC/values) and being impecable about it.
+Companies trust them, and they have a well known clause of non-competitivity with anyone chosing them.
 When hearing about customers, you'll likely to hear love story with peolpe having the chance to work with them and how awesome is TSMC.

 Trust that the foundry will not compete unfairly with you.
 Trust that the foundry will deliver the PPA (power/performance/area).
 TSMC was impeccable on those 2 points since it was created.
 [Apple had legal issues with Samsung](https://en.wikipedia.org/wiki/Apple_Inc._v._Samsung_Electronics_Co ) when Apple asked them to manufacture their chips.
 They won't likely get back to them for this reason.